 One peril of living in a dorm is fire.
 Each year, about 1,700 fires break out in on- and off-campus collegiate housing, according to the American Society of Safety Engineers.
 And about 150 fires occur in fraternity and sorority houses annually.

-Here’s a look at the most common reasons fires break out in dorm rooms and apartments, and how you can help protect your child with fire safety tips.
+Here’s a look at the most common reasons fires break out in dorm rooms and apartments, and how you can help protect your child with these fire safety tips.

 Burning candles are a huge fire hazard.
 When placed in the wrong area—even for a few minutes—they can easily set papers, blankets and curtains ablaze, causing extensive damage or injury.
 Keep in mind that many dorms ban traditional candles.
 A safe alternative is to buy battery-powered or “flameless” candles that don’t use a real flame, or to remove candle wicks so they still look and smell nice but can’t be lit.